MajidMehrnia/EV-HeatPump-Simulink-GT/README.md

 In addition to the Simulink implementation, the refrigerant-based thermal management system is also modeled independently in GT-SUITE.
 This enables a detailed system-level representation of the vapor compression cycle, including the compressor, condenser, expansion device, and evaporator, with high-fidelity thermodynamic and component performance modeling.

-Furthermore, a high-resolution CFD model of the refrigerant system and key thermal components is developed to capture detailed flow and heat transfer phenomena that are not fully resolved in 1D system-level models.

 The combined use of **Simulink (control-oriented modeling)**, **GT-SUITE (1D thermodynamic system modeling)**, and **CFD (3D high-fidelity analysis)** provides a comprehensive multi-fidelity framework.
-This approach enables cross-validation of results, in-depth comparison of system behavior at different modeling levels, and more robust performance analysis and design optimization of the EV thermal management system.
+The CFD approach enables cross-validation of results, in-depth comparison of system behavior at different modeling levels, and more robust performance analysis and design optimization of the EV thermal management system.

 ## Description